confident-ai/deepeval/docs/docs/quickstart/synthetic-data-creation.md

 Once you have created synthetic queries, we recommend saving them in a CSV (future editions will automatically upload these queries into the cloud once they are generated so that they aren't lost).

+Here is an example of how you can define test cases.

 ```python
 from deepeval.test_case import TestCase
 test_cases = []